ginshsingh-crypto/CodeUpgradeEngine/revit-addin/README.md

 1. Go to the **LOD 400** tab in the ribbon
 2. Click **Upload Sheets** or **Check Status**
-3. Enter your API key when prompted
+3. Enter your email and password when prompted
-4. The key will be saved for future sessions
+4. Your credentials will be saved for future sessions

 ### Uploading Sheets